-A study shows that post-menopausal women at an average age of 63 will have 10 percent less likely to develop cardiovascular disease if they breastfed more than 12 months in their life.
+A study shows that postmenopausal women at an average age of 63 will have 10 percent less likely to develop cardiovascular disease if they breastfed more than 12 months in their life.
 This is a huge risk reduction in terms of the damage that it could have.
 There are also other risk factors such as diabetes, high blood pressure, and high cholesterol that will less likely to develop on breastfeeding mothers.

-Compared to men, this is a huge opportunity for mothers to help prevent cardiovascular disease and related illness.
+Compared to men, this is a huge opportunity for mothers to help prevent cardiovascular disease and related illnesses.
 Ten percent of prevention is no joke and if properly used, it can be a line that can divide life and death.
 Having a lingering disease that can potentially kill you is troublesome.
 Prevention is still the best.

-How Breastfeeding Helps?
+How does Breastfeeding help?

 How does breastfeeding help prevent cardiovascular disease?
 By the looks of it, there is no significant relation of breastfeeding to the heart.
 Actually, breastfeeding is not really connected to the heart.
 It prevents heart disease by helping the heart indirectly.

 Breastfeeding resets the body after pregnancy.
-The body acquires extra weight during pregnancy and that invites the risk of cardiovascular disease and other related illness.
+The body acquires extra weight during pregnancy and that invites the risk of cardiovascular disease and other related illnesses.
 In breastfeeding, 200-500 calories are burned per day.
 It helps moms lose weight postpartum.

 Moms that pay attention to their weight and have a healthy lifestyle also have a lower risk of developing type 2 diabetes.
 Also, breastfeeding can keep the ratio of good cholesterol to bad cholesterol high.
 If these factors are met, then it means that a good heart condition is sure to follow.

 The benefits of breastfeeding are evident in the long run.
-If breastfeeding can be applied immediately to the first born, then breast feeding will greatly accumulate benefits that are helpful in the late stage.
+If breastfeeding can be applied immediately to the firstborn, then breastfeeding will greatly accumulate benefits that are helpful in the late stage.